blue-hens/resources/Forensics/file_editing.md

-# Editing bytes with Radare: Example
+# Editing magic bytes with Radare: Example
 Let's take a look at a peaCTF 2019 problem: E.xtr
 We are given a file called E.xtr, and the only hint is "Flag is formatted as {plain_text}"